catseye/NaNoGenLab/levenshtein-equidistant/README.md

 *   Python 2.7.6 (probably works with older versions too)
 *   [py-editdist](http://www.mindrot.org/projects/py-editdist/)
-*   Two input sentences
+*   Two input texts

 Basic Strategy
 --------------

 *   Input two texts.
-Then senerate a random string of characters.
+Then generate a random string of characters.
     Then keep mutating this string until its Levenshtein distance to text A is approximately equal to its Levenshtein distance to text B.  For efficiency,